Linda Lawence, Jewelry

-Kumihimo, (pronounced, Ku-mi-he-mo) is the ancient Japanese art of braiding silk fiber into cords.
-As a Kumihimo jewelry artist, I am influenced by the Japanese esthetic of clean simple design, exposing beauty through the simplicity of form I use traditional Japanese braiding techniques, combined with modern materials to create braided jewelry that is both unique and timeless.
+I am a designer and artist of Japanese inspired jewelry.
+Keeping to the Japanese esthetic I create pieces of beauty through the simplicity of design.
+I use the ancient Japanese braiding technique called Kumihimo (pronounced, Ku-me-he-mo), combined with modern materials to create braided jewelry that is both unique and timeless.

 I work on a Marudai (mar-a-di), the traditional Japanese braiding stand.
 The repetitive braiding movements, and the sounds of the wooden bobbins hitting against the legs of the stand becomes a form of meditation and focused relaxation.

 The challenge of working with such a colorful array of beads and materials is what keeps the creation process interesting.
 I’m obsessed with color and texture and will often create a bead soup of dozens of different beads, gemstones and pearls to use in a piece of jewelry.
 I also enjoy creating ombre effects where one color of bead blends seamlessly into another.